JTech Communications Logo

 • Search ads

 Search ads are ideal for converting qualified leads from your display ad campaigns.
-Instead of displaying an image, search ads appear as ad versions of organic search results in searches for keywords that you have targeted in your campaign.
+Search ads look similar to organic search results, the most significant difference is the word 'ad' next to the listing.
+They will appear in searches for keywords you've targeted in your campaign.

 When to Use Search Engine Optimization

-This makes SEO a slow burn.
-You, or your marketing team, need to monitor your website page’s SEO and search performance to continue optimizing your site for Google’s search algorithm.
+SEO is a slow-burning marketing strategy, it just takes time.
+You, or your marketing team, need to track your website page’s SEO and search performance.
+Tracking search performance helps you better optimize for Google’s search algorithm.

-The answer, like most other digital marketing questions, comes back to one root cause—search engine algorithms.
+Like most other digital marketing questions, the answer is search engine algorithms.
 Google and most other search engines rank sites that offer a good user experience.

 Monthly inbox insights.